esotericnonsense/bitcoind-ncurses/README.md

 ## todo
 * improve CPU efficiency; change polling method to use interrupts more
+* handle all crashes such that terminal returns to a sane state
+* mean block size/tx count over last X blocks
+* peer viewer
+* fee estimation / fee data
-* add function to view arbitrary block
+* seek block by timestamp
+* bandwidth chart?
 * wallet and transaction creation support (if I feel suicidal)
-* bounds checking and so on (paramount for above)
+* more testing for edge cases (paramount for above)

 ## frog food
 found bitcoind-ncurses useful? donations are your way of showing that!